 Promoting modern beef cattle production practices utilized by Kansas farmers and ranchers and high quality Kansas beef products will be priorities for the Kansas Department of Agriculture (KDA) during an upcoming trade mission to Russia October 23 - November 2.

-Natural Resources Conservation Service (NRCS) State Conservationist Eric B. Banks, announced that the application evaluation cutoff date will be Friday, Nov.
-16 for the Environmental Quality Incentives Program (EQIP).
+Natural Resources Conservation Service (NRCS) State Conservationist Eric B. Banks, announced an application evaluation cutoff date of Nov.
+15, for the Environmental Quality Incentives Program (EQIP).

 Halloween is a scant four days away.
 The 2013 summer cropping season is finally close to wrapping up and the 2015 wheat crop is at mostly planted.
 What happened or more precisely why did it happen?
 Before starting it's helpful to keep in mind several specifics.
 First, precipitation amounts and distribution improved from west to east in the area.
 Second, when crops were planted played a major role in yields as did soil type, fertility, tillage and other factors.
 Third, these comments are describing the area in general.

 Last week, we were all reminded that fall is here, and winter is not too far off!
 As well as the snow that fell, we also had our first frost warning for Barton County of the season.
 This brings up the question, "What's the difference between a frost warning, a freeze warning and a hard freeze warning?"
 I looked up a little information on the National Oceanic and Atmospheric Administration (NOAA), and this is their official definition.

 U.S. agriculture depends on world trade for its continued viability.
 More than $141 billion in agricultural goods were exported last year.